Demidomo/100-days-of-swift/README.md

 Rank the learning material in order of difficulty (find a formula/roadmap) Read through people’s experiences
 Compare the resources from different roadmap, determine path of learning

+Xylophone app:
+- Setup Skeleton project
+- Use sound with Apple Documentation and StackOverflow
+- Swift Functions
+- linking multiple elements to one IBAction
+- Creating function with inputs
+- Play different sounds for different buttons